FlavScents AInsights Entry for (E,E)-2,6-Nonadienal (CAS: 17587-33-6)

 8. Practical Insights for Formulators

-(E,E)-2,6-Nonadienal is prized for its ability to impart a fresh, green note that enhances the realism of fruit and vegetable flavors.
-It synergizes well with other aldehydes and green notes but can be overpowering if used excessively.
-Formulators should be cautious of its stability under heat and oxidative conditions, which can lead to degradation and off-notes.
+(E,E)-2,6-Nonadienal is valued for its ability to impart a fresh, green note, enhancing the realism of fruit and vegetable flavors.
+It synergizes well with other aldehydes and green notes but can be overpowering if overused.
+Formulators should be cautious of its stability, particularly in heat-sensitive applications, and consider antioxidant use to preserve its sensory qualities.

 Citation hooks: FlavScents; industry practice